nils-n/throwing-sticks/README.md

         <td>The simulation uses angles from 0 to 180, but the diagram shows angles from 0 to 90.
 It's just that this curve is nicer to look at in this range.
 Plotting this curve from 0 to 180 would lead to a mirrored curve that adds more to confusion than it helps to understand the point of the diagram.
 With more time, i could have mapped the simulated angles from 90 to 180 into the diagram - but again, I don't have the time to properly develop the tests for that, and it would not add any extra value.</td>
         <td> <img src="./assets/testing/unsolved-issues/bug3-less-datapoints.png"; alt="image of bug"></td>
     </tr>
 </table>

+- Another bug that still needs to be fixed before submission is that the stick counter of the first diagram does not reset to `Zero` when clicking the `reset` button

 ----

 ## Credits